tjcarney89/swift-collectionView-readme-ios-0217/README.md

 As you've probably guessed by now, a collection view is a type of _view_ that is provided by Cocoa Touch.
 It is an instance of the class `UICollectionView`, which is a _subclass_ of `UIView`.
 This means that it provides all the functionality of a basic view (`UIView`), along with some functionality of its own.

 Namely, a collection view knows how to lay out data in _items_.
-(Think rows) It gets its data from a _source_ and draws each piece of that data set into a _cell_.
-Collection views also allow users to scroll through the entire data set, displaying a cell for each piece of data, and can even allow the user to _select_ a cell to bring up more details for that piece of data.
+(Think rows.)
+It gets its data from a _source_ and draws each piece of that data set into a _cell_.
+Collection views allow users to scroll through the entire data set, displaying a cell for each piece of data, and can even allow the user to _select_ a cell to bring up more details for that piece of data.

 ### Powering Collection Views